Goblincomet/crm_system/README.md

 ### Report bugs 🐞

-If you find bugs, please contact `niklaspeter123#7578` on Discord.
+If you find bugs, please contact `Lovelycode` on Discord.

 ### License 📜